caggri/CS-Fair-Name-Tag-Generator/README.md

+## Thanks
-> I want to thank
+ I want to thank
-> Asst.
+ Asst.
 Prof. Hamdi Dibeklioğlu
-> and
+ and
-> Barış Poyraz for their valuable contributions.
+ Barış Poyraz for their valuable contributions.

 ###### *This guide prepared for Adobe Illustrator CC 2017.
 The steps may differ according to the other verisons.